mahmouddwidar/Front-End-Projects/README.md

 **Visit the Project:**

-Explore the live version of the project here: <a href="https://mahmouddwidar.github.io/Front-End-Projects/Construction/" target="_blank">Construction - Landing Page</a>
+Explore the live version of the project here: [Construction - Landing Page](https://mahmouddwidar.github.io/Front-End-Projects/Construction/)

 ### Mint
 **Project Description:**

 This is a responsive web design landing page project created using only HTML and CSS.
-It's a Landing page template of graphberry.com and you can find it here: <a href="https://www.graphberry.com/item/mint-minimal-portfolio-psd-template" target="_blank">Mint Template</a>
+It's a Landing page template of graphberry.com, and you can find it [here](https://www.graphberry.com/item/mint-minimal-portfolio-psd-template).

 **Visit the Project:**

-Explore the live version of the project here: <a href="https://mahmouddwidar.github.io/Front-End-Projects/Mint/" target="_blank">Mint - Landing Page</a>
+Explore the live version of the project here: [Mint - Landing Page](https://mahmouddwidar.github.io/Front-End-Projects/Mint/)

+### Weather App
+**Project Description:**

+This web application is a Weather App that allows users to check the current weather conditions for a city of their choice.
+It retrieves weather data, including the city name, temperature in degrees Celsius, humidity level, and wind speed, using a third-party API.
+The user-friendly interface is designed with HTML and CSS, making it visually appealing and easy to use.
+JavaScript is used to interact with the API, fetch and process data, and dynamically update the user interface to display the weather information.

+**Visit the Project:**

+Explore the live version of the project here: [Weather App](https://mahmouddwidar.github.io/Front-End-Projects/Weather%20App/)